Whether you want to reach a few goals, make big changes, or simply enjoy the day-to-day more fully, then it may be time to look for ways to

 "In those moments we can observe, with non-judgment, kindness, and compassion the thoughts, feelings, and emotions we have in our mind and body," Hartley says.
 "We are able to see how our life is in that exact moment.
 That self-awareness is necessary for growth and success in life."

-Young male and female colleagues having friendly conversation during work break sharing opinions about marketing seminar, students discussing ideas for creating coursework project standing indoors
+5 Talk About It Young male and female colleagues having friendly conversation during work break sharing opinions about marketing seminar, students discussing ideas for creating coursework project standing indoors

 Even if your knee-jerk reaction is to keep your goals to yourself, or downplay what's important to you, it really can help to talk about it more often — and hear yourself say it out loud.